FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 *(Other things I'm not sure about: How are you brought into the network originally (how are those certs generated, from where, where are they stored, what happens to them).
 And then how are they used by you in two different ways: 1) to execute certain functions.
 How are they tested?
 Who tests them?
 Where do they test them?
 What exact identity are you using (is it a global ID or does it just go back to the root CA to check it).
 And 2) how is this identity used to get new privileges and how and where is that update stored (such that it can be checked out when you want to perform that action)).*

 ## MSPs in DRIVENET

+Root of Trust established -- or used, more likely -- by Mitchell and Regal (and the two dealerships, possibly).
+Could be that the entire car industry uses -- for convenience sake -- the same root of trust.

+Will ZBS use the same root of trust as Mitchell and Regal?
+Possibly.

+The DMV wouldn't, which means that either the initial configuration would have to recognize its CA or there'd have to be a config transaction to update the network definition to include it. *That's my read of it anyway.*

 [Next: Policies for Access Control](./PoliciesforAccessControl.md)